top of page

 Decades have passed, yet I have never stopped reading C. S. Lewis.
 So, in the summer of the year 2000, when my wife Linda asked rhetorically, “What would you do if you retired tomorrow?” the answer seemed to pop out on its own: “I think I’d try to write Christian-themed action/mystery fiction in the C. S. Lewis tradition.
 Something similar to his That Hideous Strength.
 In that book a small band of Christians tries first to comprehend an especially convoluted mystery, then, having deciphered the mystery, tries to overcome the insidious and barely imaginable Evil that underlies it.
 All of this with Supernature flowing through every page.

-Once I had said that aloud, and despite the fact that “retirement” had, and has, no interest for me, the idea grew legs and ran.
+Once I had said that aloud, the idea grew legs and ran.
 When, that fall, we took a long-planned week-long trip to the town of St. David’s on the coast of Wales, The Face of the Enemy was conceived.

 I knew from the first that there would be at least three novels in the Rebecca Series.
 We were, however, careful never to refer to those books as a trilogy, knowing always that there might well be any number in the series.